netdata/netdata/docs/cloud/alerts-notifications/notifications.md

 # Centralized Cloud Notifications Reference

 Netdata Cloud can send centralized alert notifications to your team whenever a node enters a warning, critical, or unreachable state.
-By enabling notifications, you ensure no alert, on any node in your infrastructure, goes unnoticed by you or your team.
+By enabling notifications, you ensure that no alert on any node in your infrastructure goes unnoticed by you or your team.

 Having this information centralized helps you: